Quantum thermodynamics of the Caldeira-Leggett model with non-equilibrium Gaussian reservoirs: Average thermodynamics

 where $\hat{\Gamma}(t) = \chi_3(t) V_{3,1}[\hat{X}(t)] \frac{e^{r_{3,1}}}{m_{3,1} \omega_{3,1}} \cos \omega_{3,1} t$ and $\xi$ is a Gaussian random variable such that $\langle \xi \rangle = 0$ and $ \langle \xi^2 \rangle = \frac{\hbar}{2 m_{3,1} \omega_{3,1}} \coth \big(\frac{\beta_3 \hbar \omega_{3,1}}{2} \big) $.
-As is customary when the generator depends on a classical stochastic variable, the standard density matrix can be recovered by averaging over the possible realizations of the noise, such that $\langle \hat{\rho}_S^{(c)}(t) \rangle = \hat{\rho}_S(t) $ \cite{gardiner2004quantum, carmichael2013statistical,albarelli2024pedagogical} where $\hat{\rho}_S^{(c)}(t)$.
+Equation~\eqref{eq:squeezmaster} is a particular case of a stochastic von Neumann equation~\cite{tanimura2006stochastic, stockburger2002exact, cavina2025unifying}.
+Such equations hold under the fundamental assumptions that the reservoirs are Gaussian and linearly coupled to the system, and they generally give rise to rich non-Markovian features.
+In the specific case of Eq.~\eqref{eq:squeezmaster}, these features are absent due to the single-mode assumption and to the weak-coupling condition, which makes the back-action of the system on the mode negligible.
+As is customary when the generator depends on a classical stochastic variable, the standard density matrix can be recovered by averaging over the possible realizations of the noise, such that $\langle \hat{\rho}_S^{(c)}(t) \rangle = \hat{\rho}_S(t) $, in analogy with stochastic Master Equations \cite{gardiner2004quantum, carmichael2013statistical,albarelli2024pedagogical}.
 Stochastic Hamiltonians of the form \eqref{eq:squeezmaster} have also been used to generate squeezing and improve the thermalization speed of the system \cite{dupays2021shortcuts, dupays2020superadiabatic}.
 In App. \ref{app:squeeztherm} we show that also in this case the entropy variation in the reservoir, multiplied by its temperature, is negligible compared to the energy one, so that this squeezed mode behaves like a stochastic work source.
 From a physical point of view, this can be understood by noting that equation \eqref{eq:squeezmaster} could also be obtained by assuming that an external agent randomly picks a coupling constant $\xi$ between a system and a driving Hamiltonian $\hat{\Gamma}(t)$, and then evolves the system.
 The stochastic reservoir thus implements a form of effective stochastic driving on the system \cite{verley2014work}.